 The primary difference between the different metal tiers is the percentage of costs that are covered by the plan.
 On one end of the spectrum, bronze plans have lower premiums, higher deductibles, and higher max-out-of-pocket costs.
 On the other side, platinum plans have much higher premiums, lower deductibles, and lower max-out-of-pocket costs.
 The metal tiers have nothing to do with the quality of care or coverage – they are simply about consumer preference regarding costs.

 To make your decision, it really comes down to how much you expect to use your health plan, and what you are comfortable with from a financial perspective.
 The lower the metal level, the lower the known cost (premium) but the higher the potential unexpected cost (max-out-of-pocket), and vice versa.
 When you enter your doctors, prescriptions, and conditions on the Take Command Health website we use this information to help estimate your costs to give you the most complete picture of what you can expect with each plan.
 We tend to recommend bronze and silver plans in most situations, and generally only recommend gold and platinum plans in specific scenarios.
-Does all this lingo make your head spin?
-Check out this blog post that should hopefully clarify all the common insurance terminology you’re likely to run across.

 When can I enroll in individual health insurance coverage?

 Anyone can enroll in or change their individual health insurance coverage during the individual market’s annual open enrollment period from November 1 through December 15.
 (Some state exchanges may provide additional time to enroll.)
-If your ICHRA starts on January 1, you (and your family members) should enroll in individual health insurance coverage during that open enrollment timeframe.
+If your ICHRA starts on January 1, you (and your family members) should enroll in individual health insurance coverage during that open enrollment time frame.

 If your ICHRA starts on a date other than January 1 or if you are a new hire being offered the ICHRA mid-year, you can enroll in a plan outside of open enrollment using what is called a “special enrollment period” (more on that here).
 If you qualify for a special enrollment period, make sure you enroll on time!
 You’ll have 60 days from the day your HRA starts to secure your coverage.

-Have questions along the way?
 Chat with us online or contact us at email@example.com.
 We’d be happy to help you navigate your options and feel confident that you have an ICHRA compliant plan.